7 Causes of Pain 2 Inches Left of the Belly Button.

 6. Left kidney and left ureter pain.

 The left kidney and ureteric pain are known as (renal colics).
 It is one of the most common causes of sharp stomach pain (right or left).
-In addition, sudden onset of sharp pain on the left side of your belly button may indicate a left kidney or ureteric stone.
+In addition, the sudden onset of sharp pain on the left side of your belly button may indicate a left kidney or ureteric stone.

 - The most common cause of renal colics is kidney stones which affect about 5-15% of people (reference).